-Fertility Treatment (Continued)

-When a Member meets Medical Necessity Guidelines, the Plan will cover the following fertility treatment.
-Only the following services are included:

-- Therapeutic donor insemination, including related sperm procurement and storage. - Donor egg procedures, and related egg and inseminated egg procurement, processing and storage - Donor oocyte (DO/IVF) - Donor embryo/frozen embryo transfer (DO/FET) - Frozen embryo transfer (FET) - Assisted hatching - Gamete intrafallopian transfer (GIFT) - Intra-cytoplasmic sperm injection (ICSI) - Intra-uterine insemination (IUI) up to three cycles per lifetime - In-vitro fertilization (IVF) including in vitro fertilization where the embryo is transferred to a gestational carrier or surrogate who is a Member of the Plan - Zygote intrafallopian transfer (ZIFT) - Miscrosurgical epididiymal sperm aspiration (MESA) - Testicular sperm extraction (TESE) - Sperm collection, freezing and storage is also covered for male Members in active fertility treatment. - Cryopreservation of eggs, sperm, and embryos when the Member is in active fertility treatment.
+Covered Benefits Benefit 81.
+Fertility Treatment This fertility treatment benefit applies to members who meet the definition of a fertility patient under Maine Fertility Care statute or its implementing regulations 24-A MRSA §4320-U. A fertility patient is defined as an individual or couple with infertility, an individual or couple who is at increased risk of transmitting a serious inheritable genetic or chromosomal abnormality to a child or an individual unable to conceive as an individual or with a partner because the individual or couple does not have the necessary gametes for conception.
+The Plan covers the following diagnostic services for fertility: Consultation Evaluation Laboratory tests Preimplantation genetic testing (PGT) When a Member meets Medical Necessity Guidelines, the Plan will cover the following fertility treatment.
+Only the following services are included: Therapeutic donor insemination, including related sperm procurement and storage.
+Donor egg procedures, and related egg and inseminated egg procurement, processing and storage Donor oocvte (DO/IVF) Donor embryo/frozen embryo transfer (DO/FET) Frozen embryo transfer (FET) Assisted hatching Gamete intrafallopian transfer (GIFT) Intra-cytoplasmic sperm injection (ICSI) Intra-uterine insemination (IUI) up to three cycles per lifetime In-vitro fertilization (IVF) including in vitro fertilization where the embryo is transferred to a gestational carrier or surrogate who is a Member of the Plan Zygote intrafallopian transfer (ZIFT) Miscrosurgical epididiymal sperm aspiration (MESA) Testicular sperm extraction (TESE) Sperm collection, freezing and storage is also covered for male Members in active fertility treatment.
+Cryopreservation of eggs, sperm, and embryos when the Member is in active fertility treatment.
 Please Note: Storage of gametes, embryos and reproductive material is covered from the time of cryopreservation for a period of 5 years.
 Benefits for any combination of in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), or fresh or frozen embryo transfer (FET) are limited to two cycles per lifetime.
 Important Notice: We use evidence based clinical criteria to evaluate whether the use of fertility treatment is Medically Necessary.
 Fertility treatments evolve and new treatments may be developed.
-If you are planning to receive fertility treatment we recommend that you review the current Medical Necessity Guidelines online at www.harvardpilgrim.org.
-To obtain a copy, please call Member Services at 1-888-333-4742.
+If you are planning to receive fertility treatment we recommend that you review the